-Before students can enroll in an RTC Professional Technical program, they are required to connect with an Entry Adviser in Student Success.
+Before students can enroll in an RTC Professional Technical program they are required to take the ACCUPLACER placement test.
 The ACCUPLACER is a computer-based placement test that assesses reading, writing, and math skills.
 RTC currently only requires students to take the math portion of the exam.
 The ACCUPLACER is offered on the computer with no time limit.
 Cost for this exam is \$25.00 for three exams, or \$10.00 each.

 RTC no longer requires students to take the Reading and Writing portion of the ACCUPLACER.
 Students enrolling in a Professional-Technical Program or General Education English class at RTC will take a Directed Self-Placement test.
 This assessment may only be taken once.
 No test appointment is necessary, and this exam is free of charge.

 All tests administered in Testing Services require testers to bring picture identification and a copy of the receipt showing payment for the test.